MiCurry/Arcade-Examples/README.md

 Numpad 2 - Change the direction of the vector in the negative y direction Numpad 7 - Change the direction of the vector in the negative z direction Numpad 9 - Change the direction to the vector in the positive z direction

+# Building Examples

+Examples showing how to build nuitka or pyinstaller bundlers with custom resource handlers.
+Install either nuitkak or pyinstaller and run away!